NicoloPecco/Swin-Functional-Fetal-Brain-Segmentation/README.md

 # Before to start

-- Download the images and pretrain weights from doi (to be uploaded);
+- Download the images and pretrain weights from doi (to be uploaded) and:
+   - If you want to try our images just download them and place it on the correct folder;
+   - If you want to use your own images place it on the correct folder and create a json file with        the new images;
 - Change the main path (data_dir - Insert/your/path) on line 59 of Train.py and line 62 of Test.py

 # How to use it